ONE Gas (OGS)

 AI Analysis | Feedback

-- Residential Customers: This category includes individual households and apartment complexes that use natural gas for heating, water heating, cooking, and other household appliances.
+- Residential Customers: Individual households that use natural gas for heating, cooking, water heating, and other domestic purposes.

 AI Analysis | Feedback